OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-09.md

 ## Romans 9:21

-Does not the potter have the right to make out of the same lump of clay some pottery for special purposes and some for common use?
+Does the potter not have the authority to shape from the same lump of clay some pottery for special purposes and some for common use?

 ## Romans 9:22